MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-m365d-incident-summary.md

 search.appverid:
   - MOE150
   - MET150
-ms.date: 03/14/2024
+ms.date: 03/27/2024
 ---

-# Summarize an incident with Microsoft Copilot for Security in Microsoft Defender
+# Summarize an incident with Microsoft Copilot for Security in Defender XDR

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

 **Applies to:**

 - Microsoft Defender XDR
-- Unified SOC platform in the Microsoft Defender portal
+- Microsoft Defender unified security operations center (SOC) platform

-Microsoft Defender applies the capabilities of [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) to summarize incidents, delivering impactful information and insights to simplify investigation tasks.
+Microsoft Defender XDR applies the capabilities of [Copilot for Security](/security-copilot/microsoft-security-copilot) to summarize incidents, delivering impactful information and insights to simplify investigation tasks.
 Attack investigation is a crucial step for incident response teams to successfully defend an organization against further damage from a cyber threat.
 Investigations can oftentimes be time-consuming as it involves numerous steps.
 Incident response teams need to understand how the attack happened: sort through numerous alerts, identify which assets and entities are involved, and assess the scope and impact of an attack.

-Incident responders can easily gain the right context to investigate and remediate incidents through Microsoft Defender's correlation capabilities and Copilot for Security's AI-powered data processing and contextualization.
+Incident responders can easily gain the right context to investigate and remediate incidents through Defender XDR's correlation capabilities and Copilot for Security's AI-powered data processing and contextualization.
 With an incident summary, responders can quickly get important information to help in their investigation.

-The incident summary capability is available in Microsoft Defender through the [Copilot for Security license](/security-copilot/faq-security-copilot).
+The incident summary capability is available in the Microsoft Defender portal through the [Copilot for Security license](/security-copilot/faq-security-copilot).
 This capability is also available in the Copilot for Security standalone experience through the Microsoft Defender XDR plugin.

 This guide outlines what to expect and how to access the summarizing capability of Copilot in Defender, including information on providing feedback.